myriadrf/LimeSDR-X3/docs/documentation/board-description.rst

 Clock Distribution
 ~~~~~~~~~~~~~~~~~~

-PCIe 5GRadio board has onboard VCOCXO U7475LF (XO3 – 30.72 MHz) (default), VCTCXO E6245LF, E5280LF (XO4, XO5 - 30.7 MHz), ASVTX-12-A-38.400MHZ-H10-T (XO7 – 38.4 MHz) and RTX5032A (XO6 – 40 MHz) oscillators that can be used as source for clock buffer LMK00101 and clock generator CDCM6208.
+LimeSDR X3 board has onboard VCOCXO U7475LF (XO3 – 30.72 MHz) (default), VCTCXO E6245LF, E5280LF (XO4, XO5 - 30.7 MHz), ASVTX-12-A-38.400MHZ-H10-T (XO7 – 38.4 MHz) and RTX5032A (XO6 – 40 MHz) oscillators that can be used as source for clock buffer LMK00101 and clock generator CDCM6208.
 By default XO3 is connected to the clock buffer primary reference input.
 All these XOs can be tuned by 16-bit DAC (IC77), phase detector (IC76) or by FPGA using GPIO in PWM mode.

 Using header J30 connector is possible to connect external reference clock and PPS signal from another board.
 Header J31 can be used to feed reference clock and PPS signal to another board.
 Headers J30 and J31 can be used to synchronize several boards by daisy chaining each other.